input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

   otherwise it is sent to the `PostBoxValidator`
 - if the payload is `FullMessage(data)` then `tokenName = blake2b(data)`,
   if `HashedMessage(dataHash)` `tokenName = dataHash`
-- sender `SidechainRef` is the same as the parameter of the current minting policy
+- `sender` field in `BroadcastMessage` is the same as the parameter of the current minting policy

 ### Sideways (Sidechain A to Sidechain B)